dss-extensions/DSS-Python/README.md

 - More and better documentation
 - Plotting and reports integrated in Python.
+- Parallel-machine properties (disabled in DSS Python 0.10.5, to be reworked).

 Expect news about these items by version 0.11.